 The game's main protagonist, a red haired sword wielding member of the Illumina army.
 His attacks and abilities are all sword based, some for individual targets and some for multiple targets.

-An arrogant princess who dresses like a prostitute.
-Alish wields a staff like it were a rifle and can cast powerful spells of both the firey death and healing variety.
+An arrogant princess.
+Alish wields her staff like a rifle and can cast powerful spells of both the firey death and healing variety.

 A scientist and an inventor, solely responsible for creating the devices that protect Illumina from attack by the forces of the dark world.
 He lost his left arm in an unfortunate accident but replaced it with a mechanical one he built for himself.
 Also controls like a first person shooter and actually uses guns.
 His attacks are mostly alternate fire modes for his pistols but one of his more powerful abilities results in him deploying a machine around his body that fires a giant laser of death.

 A shidani warrior who wields the power of wolverine like claws, terrible voice acting and outfits that get progressively smaller and less practical as you progress.
-She plays somewhat similarly to tal and features an attack where she literally spins around like the Tazmanian devil, slicing up everything she hits.
+She plays somewhat similarly to Tal and features an attack where she literally spins around, slicing up everything she hits.

 The word schizophrenic comes to mind when describing Sudeki's gameplay.
 Like previously mentioned the game never really controls the same even between your 4 playable characters.
 Two are controlled in third person and feature alot of melee attacks while the other two control like first person shooter characters.
 When using melee each ability has a certain radious type, Tal for example has a slash attack that only hits things in a cone arc in front of him while Buki's whirlwind only hits things in direct melee that she manages to get close enough to when spinning around.